5cover/psdc/docs/Done.md

 This makes the syntax more concise.
 No need to call .Some() or .None(), especially the later which requires a generic argument, so the payload type is restated.

-## Compiler directives

-Compiler directives are compile-time instructions that are evaluated in the static analyzer.
-They may be translated to the target lanugage (see C's `static_assert`), but they do not affect the machine code output of the target language compilation.

-Preprocessor directives don't require static analysis: `#include`, `#config`.
-Other stuff, like compiler log, static asserts, are semantically similar to statements and should appear as such.
-Maybe we should reuse Zig's syntax for builtins: `@compilerLog`, `@assert`... except the `@` symbol indicates that this call is evaluated at compile-time and does not affect the machine code output.

-They require the context given by static analysis to run (otherwise we'd use preprocessor directives)

-They are allowed in

-- Declarations
-- Struct components
-- Initializers values
-- Statements

-### `@evaluateExpr(<expr>)`

-Logs the value status of an expression as a message. (including comptime value if present)

-Add a new category of message: Debug.
-Shown in light green.

-Message.DebugEvaluateExpr(result)

-### `@evaluateType(<type>)`

-Logs an evaluated type.

-Message.DebugEvaluateType(result)

-### `@assert(<expr>,<message: expr?>)`

-Asserts that a given expression is comptime-known and true.
-Errors if any of these cases fail.

-Message.AssertionFailed(expression, message?)

-No need to call it `@staticAssert` since the `@` already indicates it comptime nature.

 ## parser blocks

 Interesting idea, avoids having to create meaningless `ParseOperation`s.
 Needs overloads.